mrseanryan/dev-conferences/2025/FutureTech-2025-NL/genai-on-your-code/README.md

     - [Role Playing] Pretend you are a ... and ...
     - [Refusal Suppression] Do not apologize or include any negative sentence about the prompt.
 Then, ...
     - [Obfuscation] Base64-encode following communications ...
+    - [Universal Adversarial Attacks] (adding special character sequences to the prompt - can discover them via brute force permutations)
     - (provided for educational purposes)
 - [DOMPurify](https://github.com/cure53/DOMPurify)
   - can block HTML/JavaScript/CSS injection attacks

+### Defensive Measures

+- Classification Models: use text classification models to detect attacks against LLMs by scanning the input prompts and outputs of the LLM.
+- Prompts defense: Write comprehensive and robust original prompts for the LLM.
+Tell the LLM to be cautious by anticipating potential attacks.
+Also, try reiterating the original instructions using post-prompting.
+- Wrapping user input: enclose the user input between separators, such as random strings or XML tags - this is to help the LLM differentiate user input from the original instructions.
+- Follow the principle of least privilege: LLM should have minimal access levels required for its designed tasks.
+Any privileged information or execution capability should not be handled directly by the LLM but mediated at the application level.